PelionIoT/mbl-core/tutorials/hello_pelion_connect/README.md

 ```
 The script builds a docker image which includes an installation of the hello-pelion-connect application.
 The filesystem contained in the image is then exported and extracted to `release/runtime-bundle-filesystem`.
 The script builds a Docker image with dockcross, adding the `opkg-utils` utility.

-The final artifact of the [`dockerize-hello-pelion-connect-app.sh`](scripts/dockerize-hello-pelion-connect-app.sh) script is the OCI container image that is packed in the IPK file at `release/ipk/hello-pelion-connect_1.0_armv7vet2hf-neon.ipk`.
+The final artifact of the [`dockerize-hello-pelion-connect-app.sh`](scripts/dockerize-hello-pelion-connect-app.sh) script is the OCI bundle that is packed in the IPK file at `release/ipk/hello-pelion-connect_1.0_armv7vet2hf-neon.ipk`.

 ## Cleaning the build artifacts